 As the rain continued to pour we found ourselves questioning whether the whole world had been cursed with bad weather this year.
 Yet nestling in to another brunch spot with coffee and great food wasn’t a bad place to ponder such things.
 Today’s choice was Jarryds Espresso Bar + Eatery.
 Coffee, watermelon juice and of course poached eggs.

 Cape Town’s most colourful neighbourhood wasn’t looking as bright in the gloomy weather, yet it was still fun to wander around.
-If you visit here make sure to do one of Cape Town’s Free Walking Tours of the neighbourhood.
+If you visit here make sure to do one of Cape Town’s Free Walking Tours of the neighbourhood (and of course always tip generously for this educational resource).

 Another coffee stop to avoid the rain.
 And one we were extremely glad we found.
 Honest Chocolate is a cute little coffee and chocolate shop.
 I had the chocolate cake but could quite easily have eaten one of everything they were selling.
 The mocha coffees here are also divine.